Vaishvik-Jaiswal/ResumeBuilder_CLI/README.md

 # Resume CLI Generator

-A simple and elegant command-line tool to generate professional resumes in .
+A simple and elegant command-line tool to generate professional resumes in PDF format.
 No design skills required - just provide your information and get a beautifully formatted resume!

 ## Features